bxparks/AceSegment/README.md

 };
 ```

-To scroll a string to the left, first initialize the string, then call
+To scroll a string to the left, initialize the string using `initScrollLeft()`,
+then call `scrollLeft()` to shift one position to the left.
+The string scrolls
+into the first digit on the right.
+When the scrolling is finished, the display
+becomes blank, and the `scrollLeft()` method returns `true` to indicate
+`isDone`.

+Similarly to scroll to the right, initialize the string using
-`scrollLeft()` to shift left.
-Similarly to the right.
+`initScrollRight()`, then call `scrollRight()` to shift to the right.
+The string
+scrolls into the first digit on the left.
+When the scrolling is finished, the
+display becomes blank, and the `scrollRight()` method returns `true` to indicate
+`isDone`.

 <a name="AdvancedUsage"></a>
 ## Advanced Usage